 By 1983, Massachusetts MENTOR was one of the first community-based providers in the country that offered people with developmental disabilities an opportunity to live in homes as opposed to institutions.
 By adapting the original Mentor model for children to people with developmental disabilities, Massachusetts MENTOR expanded and began addressing the unmet need for community-based care across the country.

-While MENTOR grew into The MENTOR Network, a national network of local providers, serving a full range of people in need in all regions of the country, Massachusetts MENTOR continued to expand to serve more children and adults in more cities across the state.
+While MENTOR grew into The MENTOR Network (now Sevita), a national network of local providers, serving a full range of people in need in all regions of the country, Massachusetts MENTOR continued to expand to serve more children and adults in more cities across the state.

 Supports Across the State